Complete a 3 Question Survey and Earn a re:Post Badge

 Confirm worker node security group traffic requirements

-Confirm that your control plane's security group and worker node security group are configured with the recommended settings for inbound and outbound traffic.
+Confirm that your control plane's security group and worker node security group are configured with the requirements for inbound and outbound traffic.
 By default, Amazon EKS applies the cluster security group to the instances in your node group to facilitate communication between nodes and the control plane.
 If you specify custom security groups in the launch template for your managed node group, then Amazon EKS doesn't add the cluster security group.

 Verify worker node IAM permissions